 We work with experienced hires just like you every day on 1:1 coaching, so we’ve crafted the book to address the needs current professionals as well as current students.

 Good news!
-The book is an electronic download – just add it to your cart, create an account during the checkout process, and your book will be available immediately after purchase.
+The book is in e-reader format on our website – just add it to your cart, create an account during the checkout process, and your book will be available immediately after purchase.

 You can get started practicing for consulting interviews – right away!